CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 2022-02-14 11:44:09,847 INFO submitting queue script
 ```

-!!!
-Note
-    The `qlaunch` command is used to launch the workflow through the batch queue system instead of the basic `rlaunch` command that is normally used in absence of a batch queue system.
+The `qlaunch` command is used to launch the workflow through the queue instead of the basic `rlaunch` command that is normally used in absence of a batch queue system.
 However, `rlaunch` is still used inside the `my_qadapter.yaml` file where FireWorks is instructed how the workflow should be run *within* the batch job.
 In the above case, the `multi 1` option is used to run a single parallel job using all the requested resources.
 For further details on running parallel jobs using FireWorks, see the [official documentation on the multi job launcher](https://materialsproject.github.io/fireworks/multi_job.html).

 !!!
 Note
-    If not using the default names `my_launchpad.yaml` and `my_qadapter.yaml` for the LaunchPad and QueueAdapter files, you need to specify the file names using the `-l` and `-q` flags of the `qlaunch` and `rlaunch` (only `-l`) commands.
+    If not using the default names `my_launchpad.yaml` and `my_qadapter.yaml` for the LaunchPad and QueueAdapter files, you need to specify the filenames using the `-l` and `-q` flags of the `qlaunch` and `rlaunch` commands (only `-l` for `rlaunch`).
 If the files are neither in the current working directory, the full paths should be given or a configuration directory specified with the `-c` flag.
 A good idea is also to leverage a `FW_config.yaml` configuration file in which several default parameters can be set.
-The official FireWorks documentation gives further instructions on [how to modify the FW config file](https://materialsproject.github.io/fireworks/config_tutorial.html).
+The official FireWorks documentation gives further instructions on [how to use the FW config file](https://materialsproject.github.io/fireworks/config_tutorial.html).

+The `multi` launcher is designed to spawn a specified number of workers that run FireTasks with identical resources requirements in parallel.
+If more than one worker is specified, `srun` commands issued within any `ScriptTask` must be modified to use the appropriate amount of tasks/threads together with the `--exclusive` option so that the tasks are actually able to run concurrently within the same resource allocation.
+For example if one full Puhti node (40 cores) is requested for running two concurrent MPI jobs (`multi 2`), the FireTasks should read `srun -n 20 --exclusive <my program>`.
+However, beware of idling resources if the FireTasks complete asynchronously.

+!!!
+Note
+    Each time `srun` is issued a SLURM job step is created.
+If your workflow is composed of a large number of FireTasks in which `srun` is run, the SLURM log will get bloated, which risks degrading the performance of the batch queue system.
+If unavoidable, consider using `orterun` instead of `srun` to launch your parallel jobs through the queue, or use another workflow tool that packs your tasks within a single large job step.
+Note also that serial jobs do not require the usage of `srun`.
+Don't hesitate to [contact our Service Desk](../../support/contact.md) if you're unsure about the efficiency of your workflow.

 Based on the content of the `my_qadapter.yaml` file, FireWorks creates a submission script `FW_submit.script` and automatically submits it when `qlaunch` is run.
+The `singleshot` option was used above to launch a single batch job.
+If you have multiple workflows in your LaunchPad ready to be executed, you can use the `rapidfire` option to execute them all in separate batch jobs.

+!!!
+Note
+    The `rapidfire` mode is designed such that it will continuously pull jobs from the LaunchPad that are marked as `READY`.
+This state applies also for jobs that have already been submitted, but are still queueing.
+Consequently, too many workflows can accidentally be submitted to the queue!
+To avoid duplicates, the `-m` and `--nlaunches` options can be used to limit the number of simultaneous jobs in the queue and the total number of jobs to be submitted, respectively.
+See the official FireWorks documentation on [how to launch jobs through a queue](https://materialsproject.github.io/fireworks/queue_tutorial.html) for further details.

+### Step 4.
+Monitoring the state of your workflow

-You will see that the job has been submitted to the queue, and using the `lpad get_fws` command you're able to query the current state of your workflow.
-Before the job starts running, the command will show that the first Firework is marked as `READY` to be run, while the second one is `WAITING` because we told FireWorks to not launch it before the first one has completed.
-For further instructions on querying workflows, see the [official FireWorks documentation](https://materialsproject.github.io/fireworks/query_tutorial.html).
+After running `qlaunch` you'll see that your job has been submitted to the queue, and using the `lpad get_fws` command you're able to [query the current state of your workflow](https://materialsproject.github.io/fireworks/query_tutorial.html).
+Before the job starts running, the command will show that the first Firework is marked as `READY` to be run, while the second one is `WAITING` because we told FireWorks not to launch it before the first one has completed.

 ```bash
 $ lpad get_fws